LostBeard/SpawnDev.BlazorJS.OpenCVSharp4/README.md

 Demonstrates the use of the Nuget packages [OpenCVSharp4](https://www.nuget.org/packages/OpenCvSharp4) and [OpenCvSharp4.runtime.wasm](https://www.nuget.org/packages/OpenCvSharp4.runtime.wasm/) in Blazor WebAssembly.

 ### Demos
-- Canny edge detection using an image.
+- Canny edge detection on an image.
 - Haar cascade face and eye detection with video and webcam sources.

 [OpenCVSharp4 repo]([OpenCVSharp4](https://github.com/shimat/opencvsharp))